acmihal/bel_pyramid/README.md

 ## Details

 **bel_pyramid** is implemented in Python using Z3Py.
-The constraint formulation uses bounded integer variables for the axis label assignments, and Boolean variables to indicate that a cube is placed at a certain coordinate with a certain rotation.
+The constraint formulation uses bounded integer variables (optionally enumeration sorts) for the axis label assignments, and Boolean variables to indicate that a cube is placed at a certain coordinate with a certain rotation.
 There are only two types of constraints: a cube uniqueness constraint asserts that each cube must be placed at exactly one coordinate with one rotation.
 This is an exactly-1 cardinality constraint over the Boolean placement variables for each cube.
 The second type of constraint asserts that a conjunction of three orthogonal axis assignments are equivalent to one of the Boolean placement variables.

 A collection of experimental symmetry-breaking strategies is available via the **--strategy** parameter.
 Multiple strategies can be used in combination.
 Not all strategies are mutually compatible and may result in UNSAT configurations.